This article will cover several topics related to setting up billing options when creating and editing classes.

 - Proration Period - the time frame over which the student gets prorated.

-- Billing Cycle - (recommended) will prorate by the percentage of class time missed within the calendar month or session/rolling session - as defined by the billing cycle selected under the billing schedule.
+- Billing Cycle - (recommended) will prorate by the percentage of class time missed within the calendar month, session/rolling session or a forced 4-week month - as defined by the billing cycle selected under the billing schedule.

 - Over a Week - does not prorate tuition.